cybercongress/cybercongress/blog/other posts/IBC.md

 ## Why does IBC matter for search engines?

 Cyber is a general-purpose engine.
 Search needs to communicate among distributed databases.
 Think google.
 It doesn't search through as many things on the Internet as you might think.
 In fact, many things like, certain social networks, academic work, etc, stay out of the scope of the big evil beast that google has become.
 A search engine powered by cyber and IBC can fix this.
-An idea is to create intercommunication between knowledge graphs, so the cyber can supply knowledge on relevance from any chain in a trustless, but provable manner, giving back the informat
+An idea is to create intercommunication between knowledge graphs, so the cyber can supply knowledge on relevance from any chain in a trustless, but provable manner, giving back the information on the ranking.

 An Inter-Knowledge Protocol or IKP, powered by IBC, can function in several ways:
-- Subscription on relevant content identificators
+- Subscription on relevant content identifier
-- Subscription on ranks for content identificators
+- Subscription on ranks for content identifier
-- Determination of value for the data behind content identificator
+- Determination of value for the data behind content identifier

 ## Personal knowledge graphs